Ewa6/quoteable-service/docs/tutorials/update-email-mobile.md

 title: Update a subscriber's email or mobile number
 ---

-# Update a subscriber's email or mobile
+# Update a subscriber's email or mobile number

-This tutorial demonstrates how to update a subscriber's email address or mobile number using the Quoteable API.
+This tutorial demonstrates how to update a subscriber's email address or mobile number using the Quoteable Service API.
 This process is useful when subscribers need to change their contact information.

 <div class="tutorial-duration">
   <div class="icon-container">